Waking Up With a Headache? 8 Causes and How to Stop It

 -

 Check your blood pressure.
-If you haven't had a reading recently, a basic screening at a pharmacy or clinic takes minutes and rules out a common and treatable cause.
+If you have not had a reading recently, a basic screening at a pharmacy or clinic takes minutes and rules out a common and treatable cause.

 Download on the App StoreFrequently Asked Questions